AndersDeath/diary2/README.md

 # 26 August 2022 - Friday - Saint-Petersburg

 I was working on issues and tasks for whole day.
+Mostly I was focused on Angular + firebase + auth investigation.
+It works.
+I need only to fix some visualization and separate everything to steps.